Creating and implementing a comprehensive sexual health curriculum that informs & educates families

 My experience in sexual health education began in the fall of 2004 as a participant in a family life program with my 11-year-old daughter.
 With a group of 10 other moms and daughters we learned and laughed, and my daughter and I began a dialogue that has continued since.
 It was an invaluable experience, and one that altered my career path, and my life as well.

 The journey continued as I spent two years as a Sexual Health Educator for a local non-profit organization.
-I travelled to schools, churches and homes presenting families with the facts about reproductive health.
-What I found most interesting about my experiences was how eager both parents and kids were to get more comfortable with the topics of sex and sexuality.
+I traveled to schools, churches and homes presenting families with the facts about reproductive health and sexuality.
+What I found most interesting about my experiences was how eager both parents and kids were to get more comfortable with these topics.
 Interestingly enough, however, is they simply did not know how.
 I was compelled to create TheTalk.

-The last 8 years have been spent creating and implementing this comprehensive sexual health curriculum that informs and educates families, while giving them the comfort and confidence to communicate openly and honestly with one another.
+Since then, I have been creating and implementing this comprehensive sexual health curriculum that informs and educates families, while giving them the comfort and confidence to communicate openly and honestly with one another.
 TheTalk is an informative, educational experience that engages kids and parents alike helping them learn, share and create an ongoing dialogue about sex and sexuality.
 It has been incredibly rewarding and continues to be my passion.

 All the while I continue having TheTalk; informing, educating and facilitating a valuable dialogue between parents and kids – creating a conversation to last a lifetime.

 “Keep doing this.
 It’s great!
 I learned a lot and had fun.
 My favorite part was being able to learn about things that made me feel uncomfortable before but now I feel like I could talk with my parents about it any time.”